The Shipping Law Review: Colombia

 Commercial overview of the shipping industry

 Colombia could be considered a non-traditional maritime jurisdiction despite having access to both the Atlantic and Pacific oceans.
-The fleet under the Colombian flag, for instance, is not large as compared with other countries.
-Local ports are growing, the most important of which are located in the cities of Buenaventura (on the Pacific coast) and Cartagena, Santa Marta and Barranquilla (on the Atlantic coast).
+The fleet under the Colombian flag is not large as compared with other countries.
+However, ports are growing, the most important of which are located in the cities of Buenaventura (on the Pacific coast) and Cartagena, Santa Marta and Barranquilla (on the Atlantic coast).

-Three entities are involved in the maritime sector at the domestic level: the Ministry of Transportation, which is the government entity responsible for developing public policy on transport and infrastructure; the General Maritime Directorate (DIMAR) – the national maritime authority – which executes policies conceived by the Ministry of Transportation, coordinates the development of maritime activities and exercises competencies as coastal state, port state and flag state; and the National Superintendence of Ports and Transportation, which exercises surveillance, inspection and control of the public transport service.
+Three entities are involved in the maritime sector at the domestic level: the Ministry of Transportation is the government entity responsible for developing public policy on transport and infrastructure; the General Maritime Directorate (DIMAR) – the national maritime authority – executes policies conceived by the Ministry of Transportation, coordinates the development of maritime activities and exercises competencies as coastal state, port state and flag state; and the National Superintendence of Ports and Transportation exercises surveillance, inspection and control of the public transport service.

 General overview of the legislative framework

-- Book 5 of the Colombian Commercial Code (the Code), namely, the book of navigation, which deals with important subjects such as the general regime of the vessel and its property, risks and damage caused in navigation, assistance and salvage, contracts for the carriage of goods, charter parties and maritime insurance.
+- Book 5 of the Colombian Commercial Code (the Code) is the book of navigation and deals with important subjects such as the general regime of vessels and their property, risks and damage caused in navigation, assistance and salvage, contracts for the carriage of goods, charter parties and maritime insurance;

-- Decree 2324/1984, which sets out the basic structure of the DIMAR (modified by Decree 5057/2009) and establishes its main functions and attributions.
-Importantly, Decree 2324 still deals with the procedure that is to be followed by the investigating authority (i.e., harbour masters) in cases of maritime accidents, such as collisions and groundings, that occur within Colombian waters.
+- Decree 2324/1984 (modified by Decree 5057/2009) sets out the basic structure of the DIMAR and establishes its main functions and attributions.
+Importantly, Decree 2324 still deals with the procedure to be followed by the investigating authority (i.e., harbour masters) in the event of maritime accidents, such as collisions and groundings, that occur within Colombian waters;

-- Law 730/2001, regarding the registry of ships and naval artefacts under the Colombian flag and establishing the requirements to do so.
+- Law 730/2001 regarding the registry of ships and naval artefacts under the Colombian flag and establishing the requirements to do so; and

-- Law 1/1991, dealing with local ports and their activities in Colombia.
+- Law 1/1991 in respect of local ports and their activities in Colombia.

 Apart from these, other key matters are subject to the relevant international instruments that have been ratified by Colombia, namely:

-- the International Convention for the Safety of Life at Sea 1974 (SOLAS);
+- International Convention for the Safety of Life at Sea 1974 (SOLAS);

-- the International Regulations for Preventing Collisions at Sea 1972 (COLREGs);
+- International Regulations for Preventing Collisions at Sea 1972 (COLREGs);

-- the International Convention on Load Lines 1966 (the Load Lines Convention);
+- International Convention on Load Lines 1966 (the Load Lines Convention);

-- the International Convention on Standards of Training, Certification and Watchkeeping for Seafarers 1978 (the STCW Convention);
+- International Convention on Standards of Training, Certification and Watchkeeping for Seafarers 1978 (the STCW Convention);